microsoft/playwright/docs/api.md

 - <[FileChooser]>

 Emitted when a file chooser is supposed to appear, such as after clicking the  `<input type=file>`.
-Playwright can respond to it via setting the input files using [`fileChooser.setFiles`](#filechoosersetfilesfiles-options) that can be uploaded after that.
+Playwright can respond to it via setting the input files using [fileChooser.setFiles(files[, options])](#filechoosersetfilesfiles-options) that can be uploaded after that.

 ```js
 page.on('filechooser', async (fileChooser) => {